kavanagh21/TifyVBNET/README.md

 # TifyVBNET
 Tify is an application for the automated rejection of image frames based on scoring techniques.
-More information can be found in the included PDF.
+Included is a basic instruction set that should help you in the installation and operation of this application.